JanezStupar/drift_crdt/README.md

 For more information on `drift`, see its [documentation](https://drift.simonbinder.eu/docs/).

-### What's new in 1.1.0
+### What's new in 2.1.0

-- Added support for Postgres.
+- Added optional PostgreSQL `schema` support that auto-creates the schema and scopes every connection's `search_path`.
-- Unified CRDT executor so both SQLite and Postgres share the same high-level API.
-- Added automatic placeholder normalization (`?` ↔ `$n`) and `RETURNING` propagation for queries.
-- Hardened CRDT transaction delegation, including binary parameter handling and consistent deleted-row filtering.
+- Improved PostgreSQL delegate initialization to work seamlessly with pooled connections and per-connection setup callbacks.
+- Published reusable multi-backend helpers as the `drift_crdt_testing` package for easier CRDT testing in downstream apps.

 ### Usage